OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 # From scratch to a sensor flow
-Synopsis: We want to expose the values read by some sensors to a network (LAN, WAN, the Internet...), and be able to interact with (drive) some devices like switches (flip them on or off), manually, or automatically.
+_Synopsis_: We want to expose the values read by some sensors to a network (LAN, WAN, the Internet...), and be able to interact with (drive) some devices like switches (flip them on or off), manually, or automatically.

+This involves three major steps:
+- Read/write on hardware (read sensor, drive relay)
+- Expose hardware features (various protocols: REST, MQTT, etc) to a network
+- Consume (from an app)!

 ## Sensors, IoT, FaaS, Micro-services...
 All Open Source, Soft & Hard